 Pelican will implement the Testing and Monitoring Plan as part of its program to verify that the storage site is operating as permitted and is not endangering any Underground Sources of Drinking Water (USDWs).
-The Testing and Monitoring Plan includes operational CO2 injection stream monitoring, well corrosion and mechanical integrity testing, geochemical and indicator parameter monitoring of both the reservoir and shallow USDWs, and indirect geophysical monitoring, for characterizing the complex fate and transport processes associated with CO2 injection.
-Table A.3 summarizes the general Testing and Monitoring tasks, methods, and frequencies.
+The Testing and Monitoring Plan includes operational CO2 injection stream monitoring, well corrosion monitoring, mechanical integrity and other operational testing, geochemical and indicator parameter monitoring of the reservoir, above-zone, and USDWs, and indirect geophysical monitoring, for characterizing the complex fate and transport processes associated with CO2 injection.